antontsv/json-check/README.md

-# json-check
+# Json check
-Simple check for a valid json
+Simple check for a valid json file using Go's `encoding/json`.